HVAC and Electrical System Remodeling, Analysis and Design - DeKalb, IL

 - Over the course of the work, scope and budget changes necessitated close collaboration with the property’s owners and board of directors to ensure the most successful possible solution within the organization’s financial means.
 In particular, several different HVAC schemes were developed in an effort to best meet the client’s goals for energy efficiency, historic preservation, audience comfort, and fiscal responsibility.

-- The client is in the process of raising funds for implementation.
+- The client is in the process of implementing changes.